1jour1vin

 “Reliable, delicious, complex, rich, and generous—try Torbreck’s superstar, according to The Wine Advocate!”

-“The 2021 The Steading has an incredibly smooth nose: summer raspberries, blood plums, black cherries, licorice, star anise, a hint of cardamom, and chewing tobacco.
-It offers incredible value for money at around $40, but I get the impression it’s been priced that way for at least a decade, and has therefore been incredible value for money for a long time.
-It’s a reliable, delicious, complex, rich, and generous wine and, through the lens of this fresh vintage, a superstar.
+“The 2021 The Steading is incredibly smooth on the nose: summer raspberries, blood plums, black cherries, licorice, star anise, a hint of cardamom, and chewing tobacco.
+It offers incredible value for money at around $40, but I get the impression it’s been at that price for at least a decade, and has therefore been incredible value for money for a long time.
+It’s a reliable, delicious, complex, rich, and generous wine, and, through the lens of this fresh vintage, a superstar.
 The best to date. ” (Wine Advocate 2023)

 Buy your Torbreck wines at the best price in a private sale!